High Elms Country Park

 High Elms Country Park is an extensive 250 acre public park on the North Downs in Farnborough in the London Borough of Bromley.
 It is a Local Nature Reserve, and together with the neighbouring Downe Bank, a Site of Special Scientific Interest.
 The park surrounds High Elms Golf Course, and has extensive woodland, chiefly oak and beech, chalk meadows and formal gardens.
 It also has a cafe, a visitor centre, nature and history trails and car parks.

 The idverde Countryside Team, who manage Bromley owned parks, are based at High Elms.

-There is access from High Elms Road and Shire Lane.
+There is access to this place from High Elms Road and Shire Lane.

 History

 The history of the High Elms estate can be traced back to the Norman Conquest, when it was given by William the Conqueror to his half-brother, Odo, bishop of Bayeux.
 For successive generations afterwards the land occupied now by the golf course was given over to farming.
-In 1809 a wealthy London Banker and Member of Parliament, John William Lubbock, bought the 260 acres, which we now know as the High Elms Estate as a country residence and in 1840 the astronomer and banker, Sir John Lubbock, 3rd Baronet inherited it.
-He built a grand new mansion in the Italian style.
-After Charles Darwin moved in 1842 into the nearby Down House on the other side of the village of Downe, Lubbock's son, also called John Lubbock, the fourth baronet, and later Baron Avebury, befriended him, being a frequent visitor to Down House.
+In 1809, a wealthy London banker and Member of Parliament, John William Lubbock (2nd Baronet), bought the 260 acres now known as the High Elms Estate as a country residence.

+In 1840 it was inherited by his son, the astronomer and banker Sir John Lubbock, 3rd Baronet, who built a grand new mansion in the Italian style.
+His son, also called John Lubbock, had been born in 1834.
+When Charles Darwin moved in 1842 into the nearby Down House on the other side of the village of Downe, he had told his sister "The great Astronomer Sir J. Lubbock is owner of 3000 acres here, & is building a grand house a mile off—I believe he is very reserved & shy & proud or fine—so I suspect he will be no catch, & will never honour us".
+Young John befriended Darwin, and was a frequent visitor to Down House.
+In 1865 John became the fourth baronet, and in 1900 Baron Avebury.

 In 1938 the estate was sold to Kent County Council and the house became a nurses' training centre.
 In 1965 the area became part of the London Borough of Bromley, and the estate was transferred to the new borough.
 The land then became public open space, but in 1967 the mansion burnt down.